Fingel/warquest/NOTES.md

 TODO:
   - [*] Get a character on the screen.
-  - [ ] Move character around the screen.
+  - [*] Move character around the screen.
+  - [ ] Implement a world structure.
+  - [ ] Create bounds for character movement.